fac-17/MNOP-week2-to-do-app/README.md

 [@tonylomax](https://github.com/tonylomax)

-## Use TDD to build a To-do app
+## Our mission: Use TDD to build a To-do app

-The was to build a basic To-do app and the project is split into three parts:
+The mission could be split into three key parts:

 * Use TDD to create the logic needed to modify your to-do list
 * Render the to-do list to the DOM
-* Add our own features
+* Pimp up our to do list and make it look on point 🎯

 ## Wednesday:
 ### What we've achieved: